LanaRyashchenko/rsschool-cv/cv.md

 ## About Myself

-I have financial education and started my acquaintance with programming with Harvard online course CS50.
-Sucsefully finished it with final project on Python and continued to learn this language.
-I made second project on Python (Flask) - parcel traking for online shop.
-Also I began learning Wordpress for my own needs and as a result I made some web-pages.
-While I was working on this, I faced the need to deepen my knowledge of CSS, as well as the need to start learning JS.
-I began to learn JS and how to write HTML code.
-I continue to grow and develop in learning JS.
+I have financial education and for a long period of time I worked in insurance company.
+On maternity leave I started my acquaintance with programming with Harvard online course CS50.
+Sucsessfully finished it with final project on Python I continued to learn this language.
+Also I began learning Wordpress for my own needs.
+But it wasn't as interesting as writing code so I finished some course on Udemy to try some new things.
+This way diside to deepen my knowledge in JS.

-I have a high level of self-organization, aimed at solving problems.
-I am persistent and purposeful, punctual and assiduous.
+Being an active, curious person I like challenging tasks and aimed at solving problems.
+I am persistent and purposeful with high level of self-organization.

 ***

 ## Skills and Proficiency

-* HTML
+* HTML5
-* CSS
+* CSS, SASS/SCSS
 * Wordpress
-* Python (basic knowledge) - Flask, Django
+* Python (Fundamentals)
-* JavaScript (basic knowledge)
+* JavaScript (Fundamentals)
-* Git
+* Git/GitHub
-* Adobe Xd
+* Adobe Xd, Figma
+* VS Code

 ***